EricB23/reading-notes/201/class-11.md

 Grid line is the dividing lines that make up the structure of the grid.
 They can appear vertical or horizontal and reside on either side of a row or column.

-Besides making a site visually appealing across different screen sizes, why should developers make images responsive?
+## Besides making a site visually appealing across different screen sizes, why should developers make images responsive?

+User may be visually impaired and responsive images can be helpful to increase the size of the image and/or let the user know what the image is.

 ## Define the following <img> attributes srcset and sizes.
 Write an example of how they are used